1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Treatment table and table adjustment levers is sanitized after each treatment.

-- Equipment and supplies (table levers, lotion bottles, etc.) are cleaned immediately after each patient.
+- Equipment and supplies (table levers, lotion bottles, etc.) are cleaned every day.

 WASHROOM FOR PATIENT USE